 Then do this: In the heat of the moment, fresh from a positive experience, most of us would score ourselves very likely to recommend the product or service to a friend or colleague.
 But how many of us actually follow through?
 Less than you’d think.

-If you’re using an in-app NPS survey, here are four actions you can “auto-invite” your customers to take in the moments after they’ve scored you at 9 or 10:
+If you’re using an in-app NPS survey, here are five actions you can “auto-invite” your customers to take in the moments after they’ve scored you at 9 or 10: